ibm-cloud-docs/codeengine/service-bind.md

    To see details of a service credential, run `ibmcloud resource service-key KEYNAME`.
 You can find all of the service keys in your resource group by running `ibmcloud resource service-keys`.
    {: tip}

-3. Bind the service to the application or job definition with existing credentials.
-The following example binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job definition called `my-jobdef`.
+3. Bind the service to the application or job with existing credentials.
+The following example binds the `my-object-storage` service instance with existing service credentials called `object-credential` to an existing job that is called `my-job`.

    ```
-   ibmcloud ce jobdef bind --name my-jobdef --service-instance my-object-storage --service-credential object-credential
+   ibmcloud ce job bind --name my-job --service-instance my-object-storage --service-credential object-credential
    ```
    {: pre}

    <table>
-  <caption><code>jobdef bind</code> components</caption>
+  <caption><code>job bind</code> components</caption>
    <thead>
    <col width="25%">
    <col width="75%">